-For years, I’ve enjoyed fishing–or rather “catching”–fish with my husband.
-But years ago we also learned a fishing technique we’re always working on: one that deals with communication–and one that has deepened our relationship.
+For decades, I’ve enjoyed fishing, or rather “catching,” fish with my husband.
+But years ago, we also learned a fishing technique we’re always working on: one that promotes communication and has deepened our relationship.

 Both Communication and Fishing Require Skills